 It is recommended to plan for around ⅓ pound (or 5 ounces) of prime rib per person.

-What are the best Prime Rib side dishes
+What are the best dishes to server with Prime Rib?

 Here are some popular side dishes to serve with Prime Rib: